HasteModding/NPCLib/README.md

 But feel free to mess around with it.
 Break it.
 Re-write it.
 Spit on it.
 Don't care.
 Go for gold. </br>
 And if you want to use this, give credit where it's due and prepare for any bugs that will occur.

+# Update 0.2
+- Added an extra config struct.
+- Added summaries
+- Reworked the InterCharacter class.
+- Changed most methods and fields to be public.

-# Update 1.2
+# Update 0.1.2
-- I hate patches
+- I hate patches.

-# Update 1.1
+# Update 0.1.1
 - Fixed Weeboh and Grunt's voicelines not being found cause I am stupid. <sup><sub>Thank you Stevelion for the catch</sub></sup>

-# Update 1
+# Update 0.1
 - Added expressions enum.
 - Added new constructor for marker point offset instead of a transform.
 - Added actions for when the dialog is finished.